hcengineering/platform/README.md

 Following URL http://localhost:8081/login:component:LoginApp will lead us to app.

-## Live updates
+## Update project structure and database

-If setup is configured, but projects structure is updated it might be needed to relink and rebuild projects.
+If projects structure is updated it might be needed to relink and rebuild projects.

 ```bash
 rush update